 By determining key performance indicators and regularly checking in on them.

-Keeping track of your KPIs gives you a pulse on your firm’s performance so that you can pivot and make adjustments as needed.
+Keeping track of your KPIs gives you a pulse on your firm's performance, allowing you to pivot and make adjustments as needed.

 KPIs are things that move the needle in your business and are not just vanity metrics.
 For example, setting a KPI around the number of followers on Facebook is meaningless to track unless you’re actively getting clients when you add new followers.